Publications

 Cyberpunk worlds promise futures where humanity has moved beyond itself.
 Yet their artificial gods, digital afterlives, and machine philosophies keep circling back to much older stories about transcendence and meaning.
 This essay follows that pattern and asks why even our most post-human futures still seem unable to imagine life without myth.

-FORTHCOMING Blood and Bile: Perspectives from the humanities, art and gaming culture on Blasphemous
+Blood and Bile: Perspectives from the humanities, art and gaming culture on Blasphemous (forthcoming)

 Open access anthology, Berlin Universities Publishing • 2027

-FORTHCOMING On Stone-Singing and the Fantasy of Gentle Extraction in The Rings of Power
+On Stone-Singing and the Fantasy of Gentle Extraction in The Rings of Power (forthcoming)

 Authors: Victoria Mummelthei